Recent Cases and Developments

-Attorney James A. Stranahan, IV, over the past few years, has settled over $30,000,000 in estates by working closely with administrators and executors in resolving inheritance tax issues and making final distribution.
+- Attorney James A. Stranahan, IV, over the few years, has settled over $30,000,000 in estates by working closely with administrators and executors in resolving inheritance tax issues and making final distribution.

 Jack.
 W. Cline

-Attorney Jack W. Cline was selected as a TOP 100 Trial Lawyer by the National Trial Lawyers in June 2015 and again in 2016.
+Attorney Jack W. Cline was selected as a TOP 100 Trial Lawyer by the National Trial Lawyers in June 2015 and again in 2016, 2017, 2018 and 2019.
 This organization is invitation only and is composed of premier trial lawyers from each state who meet qualification as top civil plaintiff and/or criminal defense trial lawyers.
 Selection is based on a thorough multi-phase process which includes peer nominations combined with third-party research.
 Membership is extended solely to the select few of the most qualified attorneys from each state who demonstrate superior leadership, reputation, influence, stature and public profile.

 - Attorney Cline obtained a complete acquittal after a three (3) day Jury Trial when a man was accused of two (2) felony counts of luring children into his vehicle.
 Attorney Cline was able to establish from video surveillance tapes that the Defendant’s vehicle had not left the premises during the time period that was alleged, and medical records show that the Defendant was at his Doctor’s office during the time of the other alleged incident.